AOD 9604 (5mg)

 Overview

-Scientists and researchers have suggested that the modified portion of the hGH in the AOD-9604 peptide may be responsible for significantly inducing the fat burning process, while possibly not stimulating the production of Insulin-like Growth Factor IGF 1, different than the natural growth hormone.
-Additionally, high levels of IGF 1 may cause damage to joints, heart, and liver, in addition to impacting the blood glucose levels.
+Scientists and researchers have suggested that the modified portion of the hGH in the AOD 9604 peptide may be responsible for significantly inducing the fat burning process, possibly without stimulating the production of Insulin-like Growth Factor IGF 1, as opposed to the natural growth hormone.

 Research and Clinical Studies